 Instead, we’re referring to those inevitable incidents and problems that will crop up.
 What happens if the power gets knocked out?
 What do you do if something related to the software fails?

 Even if you can still work, doing so without your CRM system can really hold you back.
-Not only would you deal with a significant halt in productivity, but some of your data could disappear for good.
-That’s not to scare you, but with an on-premise CRM, it can happen.
+Not only would you deal with a significant halt in productivity, but some of your customer data could disappear for good.
+That’s not to scare you, but with an on-premise CRM model, it can happen.

 With cloud-based CRM, everything gets saved consistently via backing up data.
 These data backups can occur daily, weekly, or however often you want them to.
 Should some outage or other incident take place, you know your data isn’t gone forever.
 You can get it through the cloud, restore it to your computer or smartphone, and then get back to what you were doing.